pmoghaddam/blpm-api/README.md

 ## Tasks - Lower Priority
+* Confirm security of using CORS for API
 * Full OAuth2 implementation with tokens being expired and renewed
 * Add other authorization strategies
 * Improve token authentication to expire and not last forever